GET TO KNOW US

-Grace enjoys all areas of the arts including: Stage Makeup, Acting, Stage Managing, Directing, Photography and Lighting/Sound/Set/Costume Design.
+Grace enjoys all areas of the arts including: Stage Makeup, Acting, Stage Managing, Directing, Photography and Lighting/Sound/Set/Costume Design and Producing.
 Grace lives and breathes the arts and hopes to continue on her journey of learning and developing her trade.

 Chris holds a Bachelor of Contemporary Arts, Master of Contemporary Arts and his Master of Fine Arts.
 He has worked in various capacities across the theatre and performance sector including: Directing, Acting, Performance Art, Production, and Design – where his work has seen local, state, national and international stages.